ErikPohl-Lot49-Projects/Han-Shot-First/README.md

   - [x] Using idiomatic Python versus clarity of code
   - [x] Having functions return values -- as a default-- have a good reason not to

+# Disclaimers

+* Some of this documentation, naming choices, and code involves fun I might have with friends and colleagues, but not include in work intended for a client.
+* Use of a fictional blaster to dispose of bounty hunters claiming a bounty on one's head is neither endorsed nor proscribed herein.

 # Trivia

 * The title of this repo refers to a controversy introduced in the 1997 Special Edition Star Wars rerelease of Star Wars IV: A New Hope.